Straightening warped cones: From a-T-menable and PL p groups to embeddable warped cones

-\begin{defi} A surjective map $q\colon Z\to X$ between metric spaces is said to be \emph{asymptotically faithful} if for every $N\in \N$ there is a subset $A\subseteq X$ with a bounded complement such that $q$ restricted to $q^{-1}(A)$ is an isometry on every $N$-ball. \end{defi}
+\begin{defi}[cf.\ \cite{expgirth1}] A surjective map $q\colon Z\to X$ between metric spaces is said to be \emph{asymptotically faithful} if for every $N\in \N$ there is a subset $A\subseteq X$ with a bounded complement such that for any $z \in q^{-1}(A)$, the map $q$ restricts to an isometry between the balls $B(z, N)$ and $B(q(z), N)$. \end{defi}